real-itu/REAL_website/content/authors/Mathias Kristian Kyndlo Löwe/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mathias Löwe is an Industrial PhD Student in Artificial Intelligence (AI).
+Mathias started his PhD at the Center for Computer Games Research in September 2018.
+He collaborates with Blackwood Seven --- an AI media agency.
+His research interests include Bayesian models, Human-AI interaction, Neural Networks, Active Learning, and Ensemble Methods.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He holds a MSc in Software Development (Advanced Computing track) with specialization in Business Intelligence from the IT University of Copenhagen (ITU), and a BSc in Software Development - also from ITU.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.